 A further challenge is that due to the volume of the rail market the major technology development is driven by other industries.
-Technologies progress from other partnerships like Clean Aviation or Clean Hydrogen, or other initiatives like Batteries Europe will be taken into account to get benefit from other sectors synergies.
+Technologies progress from other Partnerships like Clean Aviation or Clean Hydrogen, or other initiatives like Batteries Europe will be taken into account to get benefit from other sectors synergies.

 This transforming project builds upon Shift2Rail IP1, IP3, IP5 and CCA works on energy and environment technologies and processes.
-It shares a common goal with TP1 - Connected and open rail framework for the European mobility.
-It makes use of simulation thanks to the works of TP3 - Railways Digital Twin, Simulation and Virtualization.
-It provides possible technologies or network processes improvements that could be used by TP6 - Non-Traditional and Emerging Transport Models and Systems, TP8 - Rail as the backbone of a green freight logistics and TP5 - Smart Integration for door-to-door Mobility.
+It shares a common goal with TP3 - Connected and Open Rail Framework for European Mobility.
+It makes use of simulation thanks to the works of TP9 - Railways Digital Twin, Simulation and Virtualisation.
+It provides the foundations for adaptations in TP7 - Smart Asset Management and Maintenance of the Future. possible technologies or network processes improvements that could be used by TP8 - Non-Traditional and Emerging Transport Models and Systems, TP2 - Rail as the Backbone of a Green Freight Logistic Chain and TP1 - Smart Integration for Railways within Door-to-Door Mobility.